Add water mist fire suppression

 - Manually from a valve station in the event of a power outage

-Since the first system of this type was installed in 1996, water spray systems for press protection have gained widespread popularity because of their proven reliability and cost effectiveness.
+Since the first water mist fire suppression system of this type was installed in 1996, water spray systems for press protection have gained widespread popularity because of their proven reliability and cost effectiveness.
 Photo-PIC 0002 Today the MINIFOG system is installed in over 300 industrial board manufacturing facilities in 32 different countries.
 The rapidness of the system’s acceptance in the composite board industry is a testament to the tremendous economic advantage that it can provide.
 The industrial loss control community also has come to recognize the protection benefits of the system as well.
 In fact, FM Global published a report specifically on the MINIFOG system in 2002, which documents their acceptance of the protection concept.
 Later, in July 2009, FM issued an Approval of the MINIFOG system for the protection of continuous board presses.
-The National Fire Protection Association has also recognized the benefits of press protection by a water mist system and includes a discussion of their use in NFPA Standard 664 (2020 edition) A.188.8.131.52.1.
+The National Fire Protection Association has also recognized the benefits of press protection by a water mist system and includes a discussion of their use in NFPA Standard 664 (2020 edition) A.22.214.171.124.1.

 EXAMPLE OF COOLING EFFECT ON MULTI-DAYLIGHT VERTICAL PRESS